April 23-25, 2026

 Frequently Asked Questions

-The 2026 NFL Draft is April 23-25, 2026.
+The 2026 NFL Draft runs Thursday, April 23 through Saturday, April 25, 2026.
 Round 1 is Thursday, April 23.
 Rounds 2-3 are Friday, April 24.
 Rounds 4-7 are Saturday, April 25.

 No. Dante Moore announced he is returning to Oregon for the 2026 season, turning down an estimated $50M in guaranteed money.
 He is expected to be a top pick in the 2027 draft.

-The 2025 draft set a program record with 10 picks.
+The 2025 draft set a program record with 10 Oregon picks.
 The 2026 class could match or exceed that number and potentially produce 3 first-rounders, which would be unprecedented.
-Dan Lanning has now produced first-round picks in every draft class since arriving at Oregon.
+Dan Lanning has produced first-round picks in every draft class since arriving at Oregon.

 you hear it building...